yewentai/A-Generic-AI-based-Framework-For-IMU-based-Food-Intake-Gesture-Detection/README.md

    - Sampling frequency: 64 Hz
    - Ternary classification: eating gestures (1), drinking gestures (2), and others (0)

-3. **OREBA Dataset**
-   - Objectively Recognizing Eating Behavior and Associated Intake
-   - Used OREBA-DIS sub-corpus in this work:
-     - 100 participants (up to 4 per table)
-     - Discrete-dish meals: lasagna, bread, yoghurt, water, butter
-     - 6,786 intake gestures
-     - Video @ 24 fps, IMU @ 64 Hz (both hands)
-     - Baseline F1 (video CNN-LSTM): 0.853
-   - Institutional review board approved (H-2017-0208)

-   dataset is available at [OREBA Dataset](https://oreba.cs.ox.ac.uk/).
+   - The dataset is available at [FD Dataset](https://rdr.kuleuven.be/dataset.xhtml?persistentId=doi:10.48804/CN8VBB).

+3. **UK Biobank Pre-trained Model**

-   the pre-trained model is available at [OREBA Pre-trained Model]
+   - the pre-trained model is available at [UK Biobank Pre-trained Model](https://github.com/OxWearables/ssl-wearables/tree/main/model_check_point).

 Each dataset contributes unique characteristics to the research, allowing for comprehensive evaluation of the proposed framework across different scenarios and use cases.